Smoked shotgun shells are the perfect appetizer for your next summertime get-together with friends and family, or a game-day treat.

 *Add more wood chips to your smoke tube and return the shells on the wire rack to the smoker.

-Smoked shotgun shells are deliciously decadent meaty snack that can be served as is or with your favorite dipping sauce.
+Smoked shotgun shells are a deliciously decadent, meaty snack that can be served as is or with your favorite dipping sauce.
 Try it with ranch dressing, blue cheese dressing, or simply with additional barbecue sauce.

 Store any leftovers refrigerated in an airtight container for 2-3 days.